cli-kit/cli-error/README.md

 # Command Line Error

+Unified error handling for command line interfaces.

+## About

 Most command line programs under-utilize the ability to use multiple non-zero exit codes to indicate the type of error encountered, typically most programs exit with an exit status of `1` which gives no indication of what type of